ianmurfinxyz/itzcoatl/README.md

 ## Menu

 From the main menu you can select which snake you want to play as, view the high scores table and start up a game.
-You chosen emperor can be seen slivering up and down sides. :snake: A cylcing display also explains the rules and details the score bonuses you can earn.
+Your chosen emperor can be seen slivering up and down the sides. :snake: A cylcing display also explains the game rules and details of the score bonuses you can earn.

 <p align="center">
   <img src="img/menu.gif" alt="Main Menu GIF"/>